dynamodb-toolbox/dynamodb-toolbox/docs/docs/2-tables/2-actions/2-query/index.md

             <td><code>exclusiveStartKey</code></td>
             <td align="center"><code>Key</code></td>
             <td align="center">-</td>
-            <td>The primary key of the first item that this operation will evaluate.
+            <td>The primary key of the first item that this operation evaluates.
 Use the <code>LastEvaluatedKey</code> from the previous operation.</td>
         </tr>
         <tr>
             <td><code>maxPages</code></td>